dparodi935/Orbital-Mechanics-Simulation/README.md

 Note: There are still some rendering issues for the 3D animations

-This video demonstrates a spacecraft in a geostationary orbit conducting a burn to conduct a slingshot around the Moon:
+This video demonstrates a spacecraft in a geostationary orbit executing a burn to conduct a slingshot around the Moon:

 ![Video Demo of Simulator](https://raw.githubusercontent.com/dparodi935/Orbital-Mechanics-Simulation/main/gravity_sim_demo.gif)